-Results of the Newmark analyses are presented on Figures D-1.17 and D-1.18.
-The results generally indicate that for the 4,975-year recurrence CSZ event, the dam crest settlement (loss of freeboard) could be as much as approximately 180 inches for BC 1 and 110 inches for BC 2.
+Results of the Newmark analyses are presented on Figures D-1.18 and D-1.19.
+The results generally indicate that for the 4,975-year recurrence CSZ event, the dam crest settlement (loss of freeboard) could be over 180 inches for BC 1 and over 110 inches for BC 2.
 The maximum displacement would occur in the downstream direction.
-The maximum estimated settlement (freeboard loss) for the 2,475-year recurrence interval CSZ events are approximately 90 inches for BC 1 and 50 inches for BC 2.
-As previously noted, the range of estimated displacements present the variation in potential deformations associated with variations in yield acceleration that correspond with the peak undrained to the post-earthquake strengths.
-The post-earthquake strengths result in the greatest estimated settlement.
+The maximum estimated settlement (freeboard loss) for the 2,475-year recurrence interval CSZ events are approximately 90 inches for BC 1 and over 50 inches for BC 2.
+As previously noted, the range of estimated displacements present the variation in potential deformations associated with variations in yield acceleration corresponding with the peak undrained (highest yield acceleration and lowest deformations) to the post-earthquake strengths (lowest yield acceleration and highest deformations).

-The potential dam crest settlement for the 4,975-year recurrence interval earthquakes exceed the available freeboard at both dams and indicate the high potential for overtopping and failure of the dams.
+The potential dam crest settlement for the 4,975-year recurrence interval earthquakes actually exceed the available freeboard at both dams and indicate the high potential for overtopping and failure of the dams.
 BC 1 has the highest failure potential.
 Earthquakes with an estimated recurrence interval of 2,475 years show a reduced but still significant potential for failure by seepage through transverse cracks that would occur in the dam or by overtopping.
-Earthquakes with estimated 975- or 475-year recurrence intervals would result in acceptable deformations for both BC 1 and BC 2.
+Earthquakes with estimated 975- or 475-year recurrence intervals would likely result in acceptable deformations for both BC 1 and BC 2.